resistaiart/forge-service/README.md

 - External APIs: Can connect to platforms like HuggingFace, CivitAI, etc.
 - Workflow Patches: Supports ComfyUI patches for user-specific workflows.

+### Technical Architecture 🤖
+Built with modern Python tools:
+- **FastAPI** - High-performance web framework
+- **Pydantic** - Data validation and serialization
+- **Hugging Face Inference** - AI model integration
+- **Uvicorn** - Lightning-fast ASGI server

+## Features
+- **Text-to-Image (T2I)**: Generate images based on textual prompts.
+- **Image-to-Image (I2I)**: Transform existing images based on new prompts.
+- **Text-to-Video (T2V)**: Create videos from textual descriptions.
+- **Image Upscaling**: Enhance the resolution of images using AI.
+- **Interrogate/Captioning**: Analyse and caption images using advanced AI models.
+- **Content Safety Scrubbing**: Ensures content is free from NSFW or disallowed elements.
+- **User Profiles**: Personalise content generation settings per user.
+- **Comprehensive Diagnostics**: Provides detailed explanations of the chosen settings and alternative options.
+- **Integration Support**: Easily integrates with external APIs and services.

+### Key Components
+## API Endpoints
+- **/v2/optimise**: Optimizes content generation (e.g., T2I, I2I, T2V).
+- **/v2/analyse**: Analyzes images and generates captions.
+- **/health**: Checks the health status of the service.
+- **/version**: Returns the current version of the Forge Project.
+- **/manifest**: Serves the Forge manifest as raw JSON.

+### Core Files
+- **main.py**: The entry point for the FastAPI app.
+It defines the web server and routes for various functionalities, such as health checks, manifest routes, and sealed/legacy API routes.
+- **forge/workflows.py**: Handles the core logic for generating and optimising images/videos based on the user's request.
+- **forge/prompts.py**: Builds and cleans prompts, applies custom weights, and analyses the prompt style for optimised content generation.
+- **forge/settings.py**: Contains default settings for different goals (e.g., T2I, I2V), with support for customisation based on user profiles.
+- **forge/safety.py**: Ensures that the generated content adheres to safety standards by blocking or modifying problematic content (e.g., NSFW, explicit content).
+- **forge/resources.py**: Manages resources like models, checkpoints, and datasets, validating them for content generation.
+- **forge/captions.py**: Generates captions for the images, allowing the user to provide descriptions in various styles and tones.
+- **forge/diagnostics.py**: Provides insights into the performance of different settings, the reasoning behind choices, and alternative configurations for optimisation.
+- **forge/integrations.py**: Manages external integrations and adds additional features like interacting with other APIs or services.
+- **forge/profiles.py**: Manages user profiles, including their preferences for content generation and adjusts the settings accordingly.

+---

 ### Contributing

 *I welcome contributions to the Forge Project!*